 Hoard convicted of second-degree murder

-May 18—By Jeniffer Graham JGraham @DominionPost.com KINGWOOD — A jury deliberated for six hours Monday before returning a verdict of second-degree murder against against a Morgantown man who stood accused of killing a Terra Alta man outside a Preston County bar in 2019.
+May 18—KINGWOOD — A jury deliberated for six hours Monday before returning a verdict of second-degree murder against against a Morgantown man who stood accused of killing a Terra Alta man outside a Preston County bar in 2019.

 Aaron Glenn Hoard was found guilty in the November 2019 shooting death of Grant William Felton Jr. outside Shorthorn's Saloon.